czFIRE/MT_Multimodal_predictive_model_for_analysing_news_data/README.md

 3. Download the images using the `image_scraper_parallel.py` script
 4. Run all the cells in the `exploratory_analysis.ipynb` notebook (this also does some preprocessing steps)
 5. Run the relevant cells in the `testing_models.ipynb` notebook

+## Troubleshooting

+If the training fails/kernel stops, it's probably a out of memory error.
+To remedy this, decrease the batch size parameter.